odan/odan.github.io/_posts/2024-06-16-uuid-in-apis.md

 The application performs the necessary database operations using the internal ID.

-The service result object (DTO) is getting returned with the appropriate data and the associated external UUID (if needed).
+The service method returns a DTO which, if necessary, also contains the corresponding external UUID(s).

 ```cs
 // The service